Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 <Lightbox src="/img/blog/2025-04-18-dbt-mcp-server/mcp_architecture_overview.png" title="How the dbt MCP server fits between data sources and MCP‑enabled clients" width="100%" />

-❓Do I need to be a dbt Cloud customer to use the dbt MCP server
+❓Do I need to be a dbt Cloud customer to use the dbt MCP server?

 - No - there is functionality for both dbt Cloud and dbt Core users included in the MCP.
 Over time, Cloud-specific services will be built into the MCP server where they provide differentiated value.